mehravehs/NetworkVisualization/README.md

 ### Outputs
 The functional connecitivity matrix is visualized as a network in the browser.
 ### License
-Copyright &copy; 2018, Mehraveh Salehi.
+Copyright&copy;2018, Mehraveh Salehi.
 This code is released under the terms of the GNU GPL v2.